KasparEtter/ef1p/pages/email/email.md

-A cryptographic hash function is said to be broken if a preimage or a collision can be found more efficiently than with a [brute-force search](https://en.wikipedia.org/wiki/Brute-force_search) (or if the size of the output is so small that a brute-force search becomes feasible with modern computers).
+A cryptographic hash function is said to be broken if a preimage or a collision can be found more efficiently than with a [brute-force search](https://en.wikipedia.org/wiki/Brute-force_search) or if the size of the output is so small that a brute-force search becomes feasible with modern computers.

 Regarding notation,
 I will use `:` to [assign](https://en.wikipedia.org/wiki/Assignment_(computer_science))